jcbendernh/SynapseDeltaMaintenance/README.md

 -	Create a separate container called Other on your synapse storage account associated with the workspace.
 See the screenshot for reference…
 ![picture alt](/img/1.png)

 Next we will import the pipeline and it’s corresponding notebooks.
 We must import the notebooks first.
-Download and import the <b>Delta Table Maintenance-1</b> and <b>Delta Table Maintenance-2</b> notebooks into the Synapse workspace.
+Download and import the [Delta Table Maintenance-1](/files/Delta%20Table%20Maintenance-1.ipynbiles) and [Delta Table Maintenance-2](/files/Delta%20Table%20Maintenance-2.ipynb) notebooks into the Synapse workspace.
 Once imported, please attach them to a Spark Pool in your Synapse Workspace.

 <b>NOTE:</b>  We recommend setting up a separate Spark Pool for automated jobs.
 Thus, one spark pool for interactive workloads and another for automated jobs.